Neural networks

 Running neural networks

-Because they require enormous investments of time, technical expertise and electrical energy to train and run, commercial LLMs are closed-source and operate on a subscription model.
+Because of their value and cost as mentioned above, commercial LLMs are closed-source and operate on a subscription model.
 Their large size also means these commercial LLMs are cloud-hosted.
-However, smaller open-source models (still on the order of billions of parameters) can be obtained and run locally for free, using tools such as LM Studio, Ollama or vLLM.
+However, smaller open-source models (still on the order of billions of parameters) can be freely obtained and run locally on a reasonably powerful desktop computer, using tools such as LM Studio, Ollama or vLLM.
+Many of these tools come with a chat interface, though API access is also available.

 Evaluating neural network performance